Skip to main content Skip to footer

 How to become a surgeon

-As a medical school graduate, your route through surgical training will start with a postgraduate foundation programme.
+After medical school, your route to becoming a surgeon will start with a postgraduate foundation programme.
 After that, you can apply for surgical training.
 You’ll complete your postgraduate training by taking the Fellowship of the Royal College of Surgeons (FRCS) exam.

 What is a surgeon?